rje0929/pet-clinic-microservices/README.md

 git clone https://github.com/rje0929/pet-clinic-microservices
 ```

+You also need:

+* Java 8
+* Maven installed
+* Docker installed

 If you don't want to use Docker, you'll have to start each one of the services manually.
 I'd recommend starting them in them in this order:

 * Config Service